visionary330/Enterprise-API-Request-Tester/README.md

 6. **Send Request**: Click the "Send Request" button to make the API call.
 7. **View Response**: Analyze the API response in the response viewer.
 8. **Save Request**: (Optional) Save your request for future use.
+9. **Load Sample**: Use the "Load Sample" button to quickly test with pre-configured, functional API requests.

 ## Contributing